gvwilson/sensibleadventures/bookster/bookster.md

 "Just wait."
 A moment later, she heard the creak of leather and the scuff of a boot.

-Erileine put her mouth to the bosun's ear.
+Erileine nodded grimly.
 "The soldiers with the lanterns are just a decoy," she whispered.
 "There are more by the smokehouse.
 You'll have to go around."

 Uyves exchanged a look with Laeuc.
 This wasn't the Erileine they had known since she was a baby.

-The night was cold and clear, the moon just a battered sliver in the sky.
-Stars twinkled around it, as indifferent and aloof as ice crystals.
-The mountain was flying north, farther than ever from its age-old course and from everything the Avauntois had ever known.
+The night was cold and clear, the moon a battered sliver lozenge in the sky.
+Stars twinkled around it, as cold and aloof as ice crystals.
+The mountain was flying north, farther than ever from its age-old course and everything the Avauntois had ever known.

 Erileine crept from one hiding place to another, huddling where the shadows were deepest.
 Once she was only ten strides from a soldier